Border security in the United States: Historical context

-Ever since September 11, many actions have been taken to improve border security in the United States.
-The creation of the Department of Homeland Security in 2002 as well as the implementation of many new policies and procedures (both classified and unclassified) has without a doubt made America's borders, ports, and airports safer than they were in 2001.
-However, there is no question that the threats posed by terrorism via America's land borders, ports, and airports still exist; and there are still questions as to whether the United States is truly safe from another attack.
+Immediately after the events of September 11, 2001, the Federal Government placed a higher priority on homeland security, such as intelligence reform.
+Following 9/11, the border security apparatus was heavily scrutinized and became the target of public criticism.
+Moreover, border security issues drew additional criticism from the public and from senior officials in the government after it emerged that the 9/11 hijackers held temporary U.S. tourist visas, which allowed legal entry into the US.
+Following the 2001 attacks, various measures have been implemented to increase border security, including the creation of the Department of Homeland Security (DHS) in 2002, as well as a number of other new policies and procedures.

 Threats of terrorism

 Land borders

 The sheer sizes of both the Canada–US and Mexico–US borders present the Federal Government's security forces with challenges with regards to their ability to protect the homeland.
 According to a 2004 report from the Congressional Research Service, there are "great difficulties in securing the many points through which people and goods may enter legally, and the thousands of miles of ‘lines’, thinly guarded stretches of coasts and land borders which entry is illegal."

 Given the phenomenon of undocumented migration at the U.S.-Mexico border, some government officials and political candidates have made public statements referring to the threat of terrorists crossing the Southwest border.
-However, as the Washington Office on Latin America's Border Fact Check blog has pointed out, the Mexico section of the State Department's 2012 Country Reports on Terrorism notes that "No known international terrorist organization had an operational presence in Mexico and no terrorist group targeted U.S. citizens in or from Mexican territory.", and in 2011 the Department of Homeland Security affirmed that it did not have "any credible information on terrorist groups operating along the Southwest border."
+The Washington Office on Latin America Border Fact Check blog has pointed out that the Mexico section of the State Department's 2012 Country Reports on Terrorism notes that "No known international terrorist organization had an operational presence in Mexico and no terrorist group targeted U.S. citizens in or from Mexican territory".
+In 2011, the DHS affirmed that it did not have "any credible information on terrorist groups operating along the Southwest border".

 Ports

 The Federal Government faces threats to national security through its many ports.
 As part of her testimony at a Congressional Hearing on container security, JayEtta Hecker, Director for Physical Infrastructure Issues at the Government Accountability Office, said "drugs and illegal aliens are routinely smuggled into this country, not only in small boats but also hidden among otherwise legitimate cargoes on large commercial ships.
 These same pathways are available for exploitation by a terrorist organization or any nation or person wishing to attack us surreptitiously."
 Ms. Hecker's testimony also touched on the fact that the sheer number of cargo containers that enter the United States augments this threat.
-According to the March 2008 edition of Scientific American, more than 42 million 20 ft containers enter American ports each year.
+According to the March 2008 edition of Scientific American, more than 42 million 20 ft containers enter U.S. ports each year.